-I am an independent education consultant working with schools to support their teacher professional learning and their literacy and numeracy instruction.
+I am an independent instructional researcher and education consultant working with schools to support their teacher professional learning and their literacy and numeracy instruction.
 My support applies evidence-based research for whatever direction each school, and each faculty, or classroom teacher, wants to attempt to improve.

-I have worked in schools and universities in a range of educational and consultancy roles for almost twenty years.
-After teaching in Sydney schools and completing my Masters degree, I worked as an academic at Western Sydney University and at Macquarie University, in the Special Education Centre.
+I have worked in schools and universities in a range of educational and consultancy roles for more than twenty years.
+After teaching in Sydney schools and completing my Masters degree in Special Education, I worked as an academic at Western Sydney University and at Macquarie University, in the Special Education Centre.

 My doctoral thesis is about instructional design and showed the efficacy of classroom lessons in question-answering, and versions of this are currently used in primary (elementary) and secondary (high school) classrooms across Australia, with much positive feedback.